JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-flow-with-idea.md

    </div>

-3. Change code the `main()` function:
+3. Change the code in the `main()` function:

    * Use the [`runBlocking()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) block to wrap a coroutine.
    * Collect the emitted values using the [`collect()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/collect.html) function.
-   * Use the [`delay()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/delay.html) function to imitate the CPU-consuming code.
-It suspends the coroutine for 300 ms without blocking a thread.
+   * Use the [`delay()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/delay.html) function to imitate CPU-consuming code.
+It suspends the coroutine for 300 ms without blocking the thread.
    * Print the collected value from the flow using the [`println()`](/api/latest/jvm/stdlib/stdlib/kotlin.io/println.html) function.

    <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>